Low Back Pain: How Acupuncture Can Help

 What’s even more concerning is how many people become dependent on medications for relief.
 Research shows that one-third of people with back injuries receive opioid prescriptions, and among those with chronic low back pain, nearly 19% use opioid medications long-term—that’s about 14 million Americans potentially at risk for dependency—often for years.

-If you've been managing your pain with medications that wear off too quickly, or if you're worried about long-term side effects and dependency, you're probably looking for something better.
+If you’ve been managing your pain with medications that wear off too quickly, or if you’re worried about long-term side effects and dependency, you’re probably looking for something better.
 The good news?
-Acupuncture offers a proven, natural path to lasting relief that works with your body's own healing abilities rather than just masking the pain.
+Acupuncture for back pain offers a proven, natural path to chronic back pain relief that works with your body’s own healing abilities rather than just masking the pain.

-Clinical research shows acupuncture delivers clinically significant pain reduction and functional improvement, with patients experiencing meaningful, measurable benefits compared to conventional treatments alone.
+Clinical research shows that acupuncture pain management delivers clinically significant pain reduction and functional improvement, with patients experiencing measurable benefits compared to conventional treatments alone.

 What Causes Low Back Pain?